jnozzi/cocoadev.com/SiteContent/General/CheckingIfQTMovieViewIsPlaying.markdown

 ----

 Isn't this supposed to be impemented in the subclass, or just sending/receiving the messages to the movie?
 This probably wouldn't work in a controller, which sounds like what you're trying to do.
-Correct me if I'm wrong. -- [[JasonTerhorst]]
+Correct me if I'm wrong. -- General/JasonTerhorst

 ----